Living in a cold climate means having a larger wardrobe than someone living where the temperature barely changes.

 - bed surround with underbed storage

-- laundry room or mudroom with extra cabinet storage space (but be mindful of high moisture levels)
+- laundry room with extra cabinet storage space (you’ll want to use a dehumidifier due to the high moisture levels, however)

 6. Store things in a climate-controlled space